-- (2) A holder intending to undertake drilling as contemplated in subsection (1) must - 60 days from the date of lodgment of the application, subject to such terms and conditions as it may determine. - (4) Any well drilled or petroleum field must be identified by a unique designation assigned by the Petroleum Agency. - (5) The designation of a well or field may not be changed by the holder without the written approval of the Petroleum Agency.
+- 52. (1) A petroleum right holder may not undertake drilling without a drilling permit. - (2) A holder intending to undertake drilling as contemplated in subsection (1) must apply to the Petroleum Agency for a drilling permit as prescribed. - (3) The Petroleum Agency must approve the application for a drilling permit within 60 days from the date of lodgment of the application, subject to such terms and 10 conditions as it may determine. - (4) Any well drilled or petroleum field must be identified by a unique designation assigned by the Petroleum Agency. - (5) The designation of a well or field may not be changed by the holder without the written approval of the Petroleum Agency.